What would you say the main benefits of taking up an IOP scholarship were for you personally?

 Ashleigh, IOP Scholar - Recent Graduate

-The biggest benefit of taking up an IOP scholarship is the support from other trainees and members, although my interview was online, I still managed to connect with other scholars during the introduction days.
-Also, I think the scholarship shows another level of dedication to teaching so it looks good on your CV.
+The biggest benefit of taking up an IOP scholarship is the support from other trainees and members.
+I connected with other scholars during the introduction days.
+I think the scholarship shows another level of dedication to teaching so it looks good on your CV.
 Another benefit is the large amount of resources available from the IOP from IOP spark to TalkPhysics to CPD and not forgetting all the benefits that come from being an IOP member.

 Helen, IOP Scholar - Career Changer